Sport Performance: It’s not (only) what you think – 6CE Credit

 Matthew has held multiple roles in the field of human performance.
 Roles such as post-secondary faculty, head coach in sport, member of an integrated performance team (Canada Games, USports programs, ACAC programs), or one-on-one psychology professional, striking a balance between the demands of a current situation and a full understanding for how the situation is being viewed is key to success.
 Matthew has worked with high performance athletic populations in varying capacities, persons experiencing eating disorder and disordered eating issues, workplace performance, along with mental health and performance challenges such as anxiety and depression.
 Matthew’s interests are in working with individuals and teams to reach a healthy and performance mindset.

-Outline of the material covered.
+the material covered.

 - Performance conceptualization will be defined using achievement goal theory principles (Dweck & Leggett, 1988; Nicholls, 1989).

 - Goal-setting structures will use the competitive goal-setting model (Burton & Weiss, from Horn, 2008).